bimobject/docs/docs/documentation/product/sharing-a-product.md

 The products you create in EandoX are private by default, visible only to team members within your company.

-If you want other EandoX companies to use your products in their LCAs, you can choose to share them.
+If you want other EandoX companies to be able to find your products in the [Global Library](/documentation/library/library-overview), and use them in their LCAs, you can choose to share them.

 ## When should I share a product?